gigamonkey/dungeon/README.md

 Are you out of your mind?!
 This is a live and jiggling blobbyblob.
 The blobbyblob extrudes a blobby arm and smashes at you!
 You take 3 hit points of damage.
+You take 3 hit points of damage.
 You're down to 14.

 > attack with ring

 A sphere of light emanates from the ring blasting the blobbyblob to smithereens.
-After 1000 points of damage, the blobbyblob is dead.
-Good job, murderer.

 > eat blobbyblob

-The blobbyblob is blasted all over the room.
-There is nothing to eat unless you have a squeege and a straw.
+No blobbyblob here.

 > quit

 Okay, bye!

 ```